Are we a good fit?

 - appreciate insight into where self-defeating behaviour comes from and how to stop it.

 - value challenging questions, direct feedback and a sense of humour.

 If this sounds like you, then we may be a good fit for working together.
 Now here is my story and all the other good stuff you normally find on the ‘about page’…

 It was not a straight line to becoming a therapist.
 The years of childhood unhappiness took their toll on my early education and rather than attend university, I opted for an early escape from home and became a theatre manager in another city.
 I then spent 20 years in the media, making a career as a producer and writer.
 I moved first to the USA then back to New Zealand then South Africa and eventually the UK, where I founded a creative coaching practice, working with performing artists across the spectrum of creative industries.
 I later expanded the practice to embrace high-profile public speakers and performers including business leaders and politicians.
 As I became increasingly fascinated with the deeper aspects of human behaviour, I returned to my childhood ambition and began to follow the path I had identified all those years ago.
-After surviving a difficult divorce, I wrote a new script for my life which took me down the road of training to become a therapist, initially in London and then later completing post-graduate studies in Australia.
+After surviving a difficult divorce, I wrote a new script for my life which took me down the road of training to become a couple and family therapist, initially in London and then later completing post-graduate studies in Australia.